 The renumbering of the Ten Commandments was first done in the fifth century by Augustine and was then adopted by Catholics during the Council of Trent (1545-1563).
 Another alteration of the Bible that took place during this time was having the Apocrypha added to it (officially removed by Protestants in 1885).
 These additional books do have historical value, but they also have flaws.
 The most troubling thing to me about the Council of Trent was the decision that tradition could be taught as doctrine, something Jesus condemned the Pharisees for (Mark 7:5-7).
 To their credit, Catholics did decide during this council to abolish their most corrupt practices that resulted in the Protestant Reformation.
 But many bad decisions were made as well.

 A false doctrine many protestants unfortunately share with Catholics is that of the Trinity, which alleges that the one God mysteriously exists as three Persons.
+(I'd like to add I don't think merely misunderstanding the nature of the Godhead means someone isn't a true Christian.
+I know there are trinitarians who worship the same God I do.)
 The truth is Father, Son and Holy Spirit are three manifestations, not three Persons.
 I can’t believe there’s even a need for me to say that when Christians have fellowship with God in Heaven, they won’t be in the company of two invisible Persons and one visible Person, Jesus.
 Strict monotheists such as myself have been labeled heretics for denying an “eternal Son.”
 For the record, I don’t reject that Jesus is eternal.
 I reject the concept of an eternal sonship, because the begotten body of Jesus did have a beginning.
 That’s Scripture, not some recent “revelation,” like that of Joseph Smith, founder of the Church of Jesus Christ of Latter-Day Saints (Mormonism).
 To say my view is a recent development is like saying the Protestant Reformation introduced new doctrine when restoring biblical doctrine to churches.

 The doctrine of the Trinity is part of the Nicene Creed, a by-product of the Council of Nicea (A.D.
 325), during which Emperor Constantine promoted the Trinity as a compromise doctrine to prevent division in his empire.
 (It's not surprising he had this non-Christian motive considering he put off being baptized until shortly before his death to "wash away" a lifetime of sinful behavior, and many suspect another reason he put off baptism was to appeal to pagans and Christians both.)
 The arguments for God being three Persons could also be used to argue that Jesus is two Persons.
 Being both God and Man, He had a dual nature.
 (Have you ever noticed He often spoke of Himself in the third Person?
 Was He speaking of another Person?
 No.) Trinitarians say God exists as three co-equal Persons, which contradicts Jesus saying, “My Father is greater than I.” (John 14:28) But there’s no problem with this statement if Jesus meant His manifestation in “sinful flesh” (Rom.
 8:3) was lesser than His role as our Father God.
 I make my case for absolute monotheism in my essay God is One, which I’m sure upsets a lot of people, and that is not my intention.
 I will never have that “told you so” attitude.
 I’m trying to help people get a better understanding of God’s true nature and I hate that in the process I have to criticize what so many devout members of churches believe in.
 I do not enjoy writing about controversial subjects like this, but I feel compelled to do so for the sake of biblical truth.
 I’m also tired of reading that absolute monotheists are cult members, a myth that needs to be put in the grave.